edkrueger/eco395m-2022-fall/syllabus.md

 Class will meet Tuesday and Thursday **3:30pm - 5pm CT**.
 Subject to the university's COVID-19 Executive Committee's recommendation, **_after January 31st_**, 2021, class will be held in person in **BRB 1.118**.
 Until then, class will be held remotely via Zoom (link on Canvas).
-When we meet in person, recordings of in-class lectures will also be posted for a limited time on Canvas.
+Recordings of lectures will be posted for a limited time on Canvas.

 ## Instructor: Edward Krueger